314dev/PI/docs/source/common/loggers.rst

     conda install -c conda-forge neptune-client

-Then configure the logger and pass it to the :class:`~pytorch_lightning.trainer.trainer.Trainer`:
+Then configure the logger and pass it to the :class:`~pi_ml.trainer.trainer.Trainer`:

 .. code-block:: python

-    from pytorch_lightning.loggers import NeptuneLogger
+    from pi_ml.loggers import NeptuneLogger

     neptune_logger = NeptuneLogger(
         api_key="ANONYMOUS",  # replace with your own